 Downtown Littleton offers its own unique look and feel.
-This area will take you back to a different time with it’s historic atmosphere.
-The shops and restaurants match the ambience as well.
+This area will take you back to a different time with its historic atmosphere.
+The shops and restaurants match the ambiance as well.
 Boutique clothing, antique stores, and quaint eateries line the streets.

 It wouldn’t be a Colorado city if the outdoor activities were lacking.
 Roxborough State Park is the place to be for a run or a hike.
 4,000 acres of trails and nature all surrounded by stunning red rock formations make up this state park.